eliaz5536/ShellSketch/README.md

 It is highly recommended that you run this script on **Debian** or **Debian-based distribution machine** (_Ubuntu_, _Linux Mint_, _Zorin OS_ & _Kali Linux_)
 to avoid compatibility and software issues since packages are installed from the default package manager of Debian **apt**.

-Interacting with **_ShellSketch_** through GUI through usability requires the installation of YAD and Whiptail using apt package manager, which can be performed by executing the following commands:
+Interacting with **_ShellSketch_** in GUI mode through requires the installation of YAD and Whiptail using apt package manager, which can be performed by executing the following commands:
 ```
 sudo apt-get install whiptail
 sudo apt-get install yad